catesmith/dragon-slayer/README.md

 # dragon-slayer
-Mini game for fighting dragons
+Mini game for fighting a dragon